pankajaggarwal0910/mailer/Readme.txt

-This is the jsp based project.
+This is the jsp based project, something like a clone of gmail.

 All .jsp file placed publically.